shasuruvalli/mslearn-synapse/Instructions/Labs/05-Use-delta-lake.md

 1. In a new code cell, add and run the following code:

     ```Python
+    spark.sql("CREATE DATABASE AdventureWorks")
-    spark.sql("CREATE TABLE ProductsExternal USING DELTA LOCATION '{0}'".format(delta_table_path))
+    spark.sql("CREATE TABLE AdventureWorks.ProductsExternal USING DELTA LOCATION '{0}'".format(delta_table_path))
-    spark.sql("DESCRIBE EXTENDED ProductsExternal").show(truncate=False)
+    spark.sql("DESCRIBE EXTENDED AdventureWorks.ProductsExternal").show(truncate=False)
     ```

-    This code creates an external tabled named **ProductsExternal** based on the path to the parquet files you defined previously.
+    This code creates a new database named **AdventureWorks** and then creates an external tabled named **ProductsExternal** in that database based on the path to the parquet files you defined previously.
 It then displays a description of the table's properties.
 Note that the **Location** property is the path you specified.

 2. Add a new code cell, and then enter and run the following code:

     ```sql
     %%sql

+    USE AdventureWorks;

-    SELECT * FROM ProductsExternal
+    SELECT * FROM ProductsExternal;
     ```

-    The code uses SQL to query the **ProductsExternal** table.
+    The code uses SQL to switch context to the **AdventureWorks** database (which returns no data) and then query the **ProductsExternal** table (which returns a resultset containing the products data in the Delta Lake table).

 ### Create a managed table

 1. In a new code cell, add and run the following code:

     ```Python
-    df.write.format("delta").saveAsTable("ProductsManaged")
+    df.write.format("delta").saveAsTable("AdventureWorks.ProductsManaged")
-    spark.sql("DESCRIBE EXTENDED ProductsManaged").show(truncate=False)
+    spark.sql("DESCRIBE EXTENDED AdventureWorks.ProductsManaged").show(truncate=False)
     ```

     This code creates a managed tabled named **ProductsManaged** based on the DataFrame you originally loaded from the **products.csv** file (before you updated the price of product 771).
 You do not specify a path for the parquet files used by the table - this is managed for you in the Hive metastore, and shown in the **Location** property in the table description (in the **files/synapse/workspaces/synapsexxxxxxx/warehouse** path).